mhewedy/vermin/README.md

 # Install Vermin

 Vermin uses [VirtualBox](https://www.virtualbox.org/wiki/Downloads) as the underlying hypervisor to create and run Virtual Machines.
-So you need to install it first and install extension Pack.
+So you need to download and install it first.

 To install/update on **macos** and **linux**:
 ```shell script